 In the Your Maps section of the account box, you can find all personal and team maps listed.
 A description of the map, the base permission level, and the date of the last update are listed also.

 Manage and Admin users can change maps from the team account to their own accounts and the team will no longer be able to see them.
-Manage and Admin users could also delete maps.
+Manage and Admin users also have the ability to delete maps.

-In the SAVE area, use drop down to change from Your Account to the appropriate team account.
+In the Save As dialog, use the drop down menu to change the account ownership from Your Account to the appropriate team account.
 (Some users will have more than one team account listed.)
-If you forget to do this at this step, you can change it later.
+Account ownership can be adjusted as needed by Manage and Admin users too.

-Set the base permission of the map for outside users.
+You can also set the base permission of the map for outside users.
 This setting does not apply to team users.
-The setting defaults to URL.
-For more information about map sharing settings go to the sharing chapter.
-Use the save button to complete the map save.
+Team users can view any map saved to the team account, including private maps.
+For more information about map sharing settings, please check out the Sharing and Collaboration chapter.
+Click Save to save your map.

 Once saved to a team account, all team members can see and open the map.
 The ability to add to, edit, move, and delete the map depends on the user level of the team member as set in the team admin page.